ksonex777-pixel/code-api/README.md

  * @param playerId
  * @param idx
  */
-getMoonstoneChestItemSlot(playerId: PlayerId, idx: number): InvenItem
+getMoonstoneChestItemSlot(playerId: PlayerId, idx: number): PNull<InvenItem>

 /**
  * Get all the items from a moonstone chest in order.
 Use this instead of repetitive calls to getMoonstoneChestItemSlot